 This paper presents results from an on-going study which seeks to measure the causal effect of one dimension of health -- iron deficiency -- on economic and social success broadly defined.
 Iron deficiency is widespread through many parts of the developing world.
 The Work and Iron Status Evaluation (WISE) randomly assigns a weekly iron supplement to half the subjects with the rest being given a placebo.
 Iron supplementation continued for a year; we report results on labor market outcomes from the first six months of the intervention.
-Since the social and economic benefits of health improvements are likely to take time to manifest themselves, we view the evidence presented below as indicative of the immediate benefits of reducing iron deficiency.
-As the study progresses, we will measure the causal effects of health improvements on economic progress over the longer term.
+The social and economic benefits of health improvements are likely to take time to manifest themselves, and so we view the evidence presented below as indicative of the immediate benefits of reducing iron deficiency.
+By focusing on the immediate impacts, we can put aside behavioral responses to the intervention which render assessment of its impact significantly more complex.
+Measurement of the longer-term impact of iron supplementation is part of our future research program.